koenbres04/ResetOptimization/README.md

 I intend on explaining this algorithm and why it converges to an optimal solution in more mathematical rigour in a LaTeX document.
 In the meanwhile look at the bottom of [this](https://www.reddit.com/r/speedrun/comments/lxq9g7/looking_for_a_mathematicaly_perfect_way_to_reset/) reddit thread for an explanation.
+I have compared early versions of the code to simulations to see if the resulting strategy has the record density the code claims it has and the results matched.
+However I will not deny that there is a real possibility of there still being bugs.

 ## Example applications